hschhhwwwo0o/lightfilms/README.md

 ## Design

 LIGHFILMS on <a href="https://www.behance.net/gallery/120634639/LIGHTFILMS">Behance</a> \
-LIGHFILMS Short on <a href="https://dribbble.com/shots/15761554-LIGHTFILMS-Concept-Design">Dribbble</a>
+LIGHFILMS Shot on <a href="https://dribbble.com/shots/15761554-LIGHTFILMS-Concept-Design">Dribbble</a>

 Design instruments: Figma, Adobe Photoshop